-A dental implant is a constructed tooth root infused on your jawbone to hold an artificial tooth or replacement bridge.
-It is a surgical component.
-It stands on its own, steadily making it a perfect replica of a missing tooth’s natural root.
+A dental implant is a constructed tooth rooted into your jawbone to support an artificial tooth or replacement bridge.
+It fuses with the bone making it a perfect replica of a missing tooth’s natural root.
 Most dental implants are made of titanium.
 This material facilitates the fusion of the bone and the implants without rejection despite its foreign characteristic.

 You can consult a cosmetic dentist near you to restore one or several teeth using implants.
 Their main objective is to renew the general appearance and functionality.
 There are three options for teeth replacement.
 Dentures, implants, and cemented dental bridge.
 Getting dental implants is the solution for you if: